A survey on spectral conditions for some extremal graph problems

+In what follows, we shall introduce some extremal graph results in terms of the signless Laplacian spectral radius.
 For odd $n$, we write $F_n$ for the friendship graph on $n$ vertices, that is, $F_n=K_1\vee \frac{n-1}{2}K_2$; for even $n$, we write $F_n$ for the graph obtained from $F_{n-1}$ by adding an extra edge hung to its center.
 In other words, the $F_n$ can be viewed as a graph obtained from $K_{1,n-1}$ by adding a maximum matching within the independent set $I_{n-1}$.
 The following result is an analogue of both Theorem \ref{Niki07} and Theorem \ref{thmzw} for the signless Laplacian spectral radius.

 \begin{theorem}[Freitas--Nikiforov--Patuzzi \cite{FNP2013}] If $G$ is a graph on $n\ge 4$ vertices with no copy of $C_4$, then $q(G)\le q(F_n)$, equality holds if and only if $G=F_n$. \end{theorem}